 What are the success rates of TPLO and TTA?

 As a general rule, over 90% of dogs return to normal activity after TPLO or TTA.
 This generally means that dogs are so normal that owners are unable to detect lameness at home.
 We expect dogs to return to unrestricted exercise without any requirement for ongoing medications.
 Performance dogs including sniffer dogs and military patrol dogs are expected to return to work after these surgeries.
 The success rates for TPLO and TTA are very similar.
-At Fitzpatrick Referrals we routinely use kinetic gait analysis by means of a force-plate on which the dog walks, to give us objective parameters on how a dog is actually walking both before and after surgeries.
+At Fitzpatrick Referrals, we routinely use kinetic gait analysis by means of a force plate on which the dog walks, to give us objective parameters on how a dog is actually walking both before and after surgeries.

 What are the potential problems or complications after cruciate ligament repair surgery?

 Fortunately, complication rates are low when experienced surgeons perform cruciate ligament repair surgery.
 The two commonest complications are infection and mechanical complications.
 Infection is treated using antibiotics.
-In some cases, surgical irrigation is necessary, and in the worst cases where bacteria adhere to the implants, the implants must be removed after the bones have healed.
+In some cases, surgical irrigation is necessary and, in the worst cases where bacteria adhere to the implants, the implants must be removed after the bones have healed.
 In the vast majority of animals, the implants remain in place for life and cause no problems at all.
 Mechanical complications usually occur in dogs that exercise too much before the bones have healed (which takes about 6 weeks).
 Many mechanical complications are managed with rest alone, although some problems require surgical revision.
 A rare complication of late injury to the menisci (buffer cartilages) within the operated knee joint can require treatment using keyhole surgery.
 Other rare complications including sprains and strains around the knee joint can generally be managed using physiotherapy alone.
-Fitzpatrick Referrals have recently published a very large case series of TPLO surgeries with a very low complication rate and very few requiring subsequent intervention.
+Fitzpatrick Referrals has published a very large case series of TPLO surgeries with a very low complication rate and very few requiring subsequent intervention.